gradle/gradle/design-docs/testing-toolkit.md

 * The debug flag is properly passed to the tooling API.
 * All previous features work in debug mode.
 Potentially add a test runner to run each test in debug and non-debug mode.
 * Manually verify that when using an IDE, a breakpoint can be added in Gradle code (say in the Java plugin), the test run, and the breakpoint hit.
-* If the debug flag is not set explicitly by the user or run from the IDE, functional tests run in a forked daemon process.
+* If the debug flag is not set explicitly through the API or run from the IDE, functional tests run in a forked daemon process.

 ### Open issues

 - Port number?
+(Is this even an issue?
+Probably not because the tests are executed in the same JVM.)
 - Do we expect classloading issues between user-defined dependencies and Gradle core dependencies when running in embedded mode?
 - How do we reliably determine that the build is executed from an IDE?
 - Should the integration with `Test.debug` be moved to the story that addresses the plugin development plugin?